 - 2.6.1 The employer shall ensure that personal files are held in a secure place and that access to them is confined to authorised personnel and the employee concerned. - 2.6.2 Personal file information transferred to any employer must be relevant to the employment/service needs of the employer.
+Note: attention is drawn to the Privacy Act 2020

-Note: attention is drawn to the Privacy Act 19932020.
+Note: attention is drawn to the Privacy Act 2020.